ludydoo/affinity/README.md

 ##Documentation##

-For Documentation, install the library with `npm install affinity` and access `<install_dir>/docs/index.html` in your browser
+For Documentation, install the library with `npm install affinity` and access `<install_dir>/docs/index.html` in your browser.

+Alternatively, the source is extensively documented.

 ##Basics##